shareaholic/shareaholic-api-docs/shareaholic_meta_tags.md

 If you would like, you can provide Shareaholic with more information about your content.
 This is done via Shareaholic Content Meta Tags.
 These meta tags are placed in the `<head>` of your webpage.
 You can also use a generic meta tag, an Open Graph tag (og:), Twitter tag (twitter:) or a Shareaholic-specific meta tag.
 The latter overrides the former in all cases.

+Note: At some point, you may run your site through a W3C validator.
+All Shareaholic Meta Tags are officially registered with W3.org and should not return any warnings.

 **Canonical URL** - The canonical URL for the webpage